L4xus/androra1n/README.md

 ## What's This?

-This is a script by which you can install Ubuntu in your termux application without a rooted device
+This is a script by which you can install Ubuntu in your termux application without a rooted device but updated for checkra1n JB

 ## Updates
 **• Updated to ubuntu 20.04**